jina-ai/executor-faissindexer/README.md

 # FaissIndexer

-A similarity search based on Faiss and LMDB
+A similarity search indexer based on Faiss.

 ## Usage